 - It is Experiment policy to strongly discourage any exclusive relationship, romantic or fraternal.

-- Other expectations and/or policies will be given by the direction of the leaders prior to or at the start of each program.
+- Other expectations and/or policies will be given by the direction of the leaders and in-country partners prior to or at the start of each program.

 Leaders, with Guidance and Support of other Experiment Staff, may Respond to Behavioral Incidents in the Following Way(s):